shahm-1/Threat-Hunt-Scenario1-Device-Exposed-To-Internet/README.md

   />
 </p>

+---

+## 🎭 Scenario Context

+During routine maintenance, the security team was tasked with investigating any virtual machines in the **shared services cluster** (handling DNS, Domain Services, DHCP, etc.) that may have been **mistakenly exposed to the public internet**.

+The objective of this scenario was to:

+- Identify any misconfigured or unintentionally internet-facing VMs
+- Determine whether those systems were receiving external authentication attempts
+- Validate whether any brute-force activity resulted in successful unauthorized access

+This hunt frames the investigation as a **preventive exposure assessment and brute-force validation exercise**, focused on early detection of initial access attempts before compromise.

+---

-# 🛡️ Threat Hunt Report – Internet-Exposed VM Brute Force Investigation (Scenario 1)
+# 🛡️ Threat Hunt Report – Internet-Exposed VM Brute Force Investigation

 ---